 - Because we cannot rely on spelling, linguists rely instead on a special alphabet to represent speech sounds in human language.
-This is the so-called International Phonetic Alphabet (IPA), see pp. 48-9 in your textbook for the IPA charts.
-Link and a fun website. - The IPA represents speech in the form of segments, i.e., individual phones like [p], [s], [a], etc.
+This is the so-called International Phonetic Alphabet (IPA), see p.
+31 in your textbook for the IPA charts.
+There is also a Link and a fun website for the IPA chart on the class website. - The IPA represents speech in the form of individual phones like [p], [s], [a], etc.